gavviano/Linux-permissions-project/README.md

-# Linux-permissions-project
-building a Linux security lab focused on users, groups, file permissions, privilege escalation exposure, remote access hardening, and basic detection through log review
+# Linux User Permissions Audit and Hardening Lab
+## Overview
+This project demonstrates how insecure Linux user permissions, file permissions, sudo configurations, SSH settings, and weak access control design can create security risk in a Linux environment.
+A test lab was built, misconfigurations were introduced deliberately, then identified and remediated through a structured audit process.